Pat, Lung Cancer Survivor

 Sudduth’s team put together a comprehensive treatment plan.
 Thomas Warren, MD, medical oncologist with Physicians’ Clinic of Iowa, recommended a regimen of oral and infusion chemotherapy to slow the cancer’s progression.
 And Mary Beth Peiffer, nutritionist at the Community Cancer Center, suggested diet changes that helped Sudduth get the nutrition he needed throughout chemotherapy.

 Because Sudduth is no longer able to work, finances are a problem.
-Social worker Nancy Hagensick helped him apply for Medicaid and St. Luke’s Foundation Spirit Fund.
-The Spirit Fund provided Sudduth with a gas card to help with his transportation needs.
+Social worker Nancy Hagensick helped him apply for Medicaid and St. Luke’s Foundation Spirit Patient Assistance Fund.
+The Spirit Patient Assistance Fund provided Sudduth with a gas card to help with his transportation needs.

 The treatment Sudduth received has slowed his cancer and given him a decent quality of life in the time he has left.
 Once he thought he might have just two months to live.
 Now it’s been almost a year.